-Windows 10 and Windows 11 OS updates and subsequent patch management is a constant exercise.
-From selecting and approving patches manually to creating update lists and patch packages to testing and deploying updates, OS update management continues to be high touch and time-consuming.
-Windows updates management causes more headaches due to the complexity of configurations available, required knowledge and time to troubleshoot and resolve errors, and lack of insights into update failures and success – to name just a few.
+The management of Windows 10 and Windows 11 OS updates and subsequent patches is a constant exercise.
+From selecting and approving patches manually to testing and deploying updates, OS update management continues to be high touch and time consuming.
+Windows updates management causes more headaches due to the complexity of configurations available, required knowledge and time to troubleshoot and resolve errors, and lack of insights into update failures and success — to name just a few.

-In the past, if there was a security risk and someone wasn’t on-network, the updates would have to wait until the computer joined the network, which could take days, weeks, or months.
-If something goes wrong, uninstallation is often a very manual process too.
-Because the reason for errors can be difficult to ascertain and obscured behind PowerShell scripts, it can be difficult to tell leadership why it’s not working, only that it isn’t working.
-Until recently, there was not much of an option other than asking employees to join the network and spending hours and hours troubleshooting.
+In the past, when there was a security risk and someone wasn’t on network, the updates would have to wait until the computer joined the network, which could take days, weeks, or months.
+If something goes wrong, uninstallation is often a very manual process, too.
+Because the reason for errors can be difficult to ascertain and even obscured behind PowerShell scripts, it can be difficult to tell leadership why it’s not working, only that it isn’t working.
+Until recently, there was not much of an option other than asking employees to join the network and then spending hours troubleshooting.

 Introducing Workspace ONE Updates Lifecycle

 A new Policy creation system allows admins to build their own fully custom configurations or select from pre-defined templates based on the target user experience or business need.

 While standard configuration items are available, the design is more dynamic by linking specific values together based on their interdependencies.
 Many configuration items that were not previously available within MDM have been added to address deployment speed, reliability, and overall effectiveness to improve compliance and visibility into the overall health of an environment.
 Admins can target specific Windows OS products and versions to manage major Feature Update releases more granularly.

 Policy sets are now easily managed from a central location, including editing, copying, and deleting, as well as additional actions, such as pause and rollback.